 This software differs from the pipeline that was developing during this internship in several aspects.
 First of all, this software is made to recognize a human face.
 The pipeline that was developed during this internship focused on slipper orchid flowers and salep orchid tubers.

-Secondly the pipeline will be available on a website, while the comparable software needs to be installed on the local machine.
+Secondly the pipeline will be available on a website, while the comparable software needs to be installed on a local machine.

 Lastly, this software is usually not available for mobile devices.
 Because the pipeline will be available on a website, mobile devices also have access to it.